Yes, you can use an RSS feed in your Rocketspark blog, read on to find out more information on how to do this and why it may be useful for your blog.

 An RSS feed is not for everyone, they are only useful if you have another website or application that needs content from your blog.
 Some people will not need to use one, listed below are some of the more common uses:

 - Allow your visitors to subscribe.
-By automatically having an RSS icon on your website this allows your visitors to Subscribe to your feed.
+Automatically having an RSS icon on your website this allows your visitors to Subscribe to your feed.
 If your website visitors use RSS they most likely have an RSS reader program on their computer and subscribe to feeds they find interesting.
 This way they are automatically updated with the latest info from your website (and others) without having to actually visit your website.

 - Email Marketing, some of the better email marketing tools allow a bit of automation of email newsletters by tapping into a designated RSS feed.
 The idea here is that you do your monthly blog post and then you can quickly get this information into your marketing emails, or automatically detect a new blog post and email this directly to your subscribers.
-Here’s a couple of links to investigate here:
+Here are a couple of links to investigate here:

 - Automatic Email Digest, a great not well-known tool that Google offers is Feedburner.
 It allows you to tap into your RSS feed and send out monthly digests of your blog posts to subscribers.
 A digest means that there is just one email with multiple blog posts of your newest content in the email.
 At our latest check, Feedburner is free to use and allows you to have free subscribers as well.
 This makes Feedburner a great option.